super

 vectorized runtime does not yet support array expressions

-Since DuckDB with its native format is overall the best performing, we used it as the baseline for all of the speedup factors.
+Since DuckDB with its native format could successfully run all queries with decent performance, we used it as the baseline for all of the speed-up factors.

 To summarize,